federicotdn/verb/README.md

 ```

 Both cases will set <kbd>C-c C-r</kbd> as the prefix key for all Verb commands in Org mode.
 Feel free to use another key if you prefer that.

+### Spacemacs

+Verb is available on the `develop` branch of Spacemacs.
+To enable it, read the [documentation on enabling Verb support](https://develop.spacemacs.org/layers/+emacs/org/README.html#verb-support).
+To view the default keybindings, see the [Verb mode bindings](https://develop.spacemacs.org/layers/+emacs/org/README.html#verb) table.

 ## Quick Start